Doubly heavy spin-$\frac {3}{2} $ baryons spectrum in the ground and excited states: Numerical results and discussions

 This study also analyzes the residues associated with the ground state, the first orbital $1P$ excitation, and the first radial $2S$ excitation of doubly heavy baryons possessing spin-$\frac{3}{2}$, with corresponding data presented in tables~\ref{tab2},~\ref{tab4}, and~\ref{tab6}.
-Although earlier works using QCD sum rules have investigated the residues in the ground state \cite{Aliev:2012iv,Wang:2010hs,Bagan:1992za}, as well as the $1P$ \cite{Alrebdi:2022lat,Wang:2010it} and $2S$ excited states \cite{Alrebdi:2022lat}, our current findings offer improved accuracy for residue calculations.
-Our calculations yield enhanced precision for the residue values compared to prior predictions, owing to the inclusion of nonperturbative operators up to dimension ten in the OPE.
+Although earlier works using QCD sum rules have investigated the residues in the ground state \cite{Aliev:2012iv,Wang:2010vn,Bagan:1992za}, as well as the $1P$ \cite{Alrebdi:2022lat,Wang:2010it} and $2S$ excited states \cite{Alrebdi:2022lat}, our current findings offer improved accuracy for residue calculations.
 Although mass predictions across various approaches generally exhibit strong agreement (within reported uncertainties, with minor channel specific differences), we observe considerable variations in the reported residue values for $1S$, $1P$, and $2S$ states among different studies, despite some channel specific consistencies.
 The inherently larger uncertainties associated with the presented residues, relative to their corresponding masses, are a consequence of their derivation: masses are obtained from a ratio of sum rules, which naturally mitigates uncertainties, whereas residues are directly extracted from a single sum rule.
 These newly presented residue values offer crucial input for future investigations into the decay channels of the doubly heavy baryons.

+To clarify the impact of the present extended analysis, we provide a detailed comparison with previous QCD sum rule studies, as summarized in the tables \ref{tab1}, \ref{tab3}, \ref{tab5}, \ref{tab2}, \ref{tab4} and \ref{tab6}.
+For the ground state, the masses obtained in this work are in good agreement with most existing QCD sum rule predictions.
+The only notable deviation appears in the $\Xi_{bc}^{*}$ channel, where our result differs from Ref. \cite{Zhang:2008rt}, while consistency is observed with the remaining studies (Refs.~\cite{Aliev:2012iv,Wang:2010vn}).
+For the $1P$ excited states, our mass predictions are compatible with Ref. \cite{Wang:2010it}.
+However, except for the $\Omega_{bb}^{*}$ channel, noticeable numerical differences are found when compared with Ref. \cite{Alrebdi:2022lat}.
+A similar pattern is observed for the $2S$ states.
+Apart from the $\Omega_{bb}^{*}$ channel, our predicted masses show sizable deviations from those reported in Ref. \cite{Alrebdi:2022lat}.

+Regarding the pole residues, for the ground states our results differ from those reported in Refs. \cite{Aliev:2012iv,Wang:2010vn,Bagan:1992za} in most channels, with agreement occurring only in a limited number of cases.
+For the $1P$ states, the extracted residues also exhibit differences compared to Refs.~\cite{Wang:2010it,Alrebdi:2022lat}, except in a few specific channels.
+Furthermore, for the $2S$ states, our predicted residues differ numerically from Ref. \cite{Alrebdi:2022lat}, with the exception of the $\Xi_{cc}^{*}$ and $\Omega_{cc}^{*}$ channels where reasonable agreement is observed.